A Discovery of Witches: Critical reception

 Comparisons have been made between "A Discovery of Witches" and other popular fantasy series — namely Twilight, in the dynamics of Diana and Matthew's relationship, and Harry Potter in the co-existence of magical and non-magical creatures.
 It has been referred to as "Harry Potter for grown-ups."
 The novel was also compared to the work of Diana Gabaldon.
 Harkness said that she is a huge fan of Gabaldon and sees the comparisons as flattering.

 Adaptations

 Film

 Warner Bros. purchased the film rights to A Discovery of Witches in 2011.
 The film was in the early stages of development, with few details released beyond the signing-on of playwright David Auburn to pen the screenplay and producers Denise Di Novi and Allison Greenspan who have worked on Little Women, Sisterhood of the Traveling Pants and Practical Magic.

 Television

 British entertainment channel Sky One bought the rights for the books to adapt them into a television series.
 Teresa Palmer was cast as Diana Bishop and Matthew Goode was cast as Matthew Clairmont.
 Filming was completed on February 16, 2018.
 The program premiered in the UK on Sky One on September 14, 2018, with its first series of eight episodes.
-On November 2, 2018, Sky One renewed A Discovery of Witches for a second and a third series.
+On November 2, 2018, Sky One renewed A Discovery of Witches for a second and a third series.The author, Deborah Harkness, has said that it would likely not be renewed for more seasons due to her desire to focus on continuing the book series.